Ko Tainui te waka.

 Featured in 'Whiti te rā, the story of Ngāti Toarangatira' exhibition at Te Papa Tongarewa National Museum of New Zealand, 2014.

-Started touring as an independent moko artist, and have since been tattooing and doing guest spots at studios and locations such as NY Adorned (New York), Arts Elemental (Gold Coast), Primitive Tattoo (Perth), Kings Cross Ink (Sydney), Tatt Datt (Melbourne), Pacific Tattoo (Paekakariki), Hetet Studios (Waiwhetu), Nelson, Taihape, Auckland, Wellington, Ōtaki, Waikanae, Porirua, Southland (Murihiku), Amsterdam, Spain, and Paris 2012 - 2017.
+Started touring as an independent moko artist, and has since been tattooing and doing guest spots at studios and locations such as NY Adorned (New York), Arts Elemental (Gold Coast), Primitive Tattoo (Perth), Kings Cross Ink (Sydney), Tatt Datt (Melbourne), Pacific Tattoo (Paekakariki), Hetet Studios (Waiwhetu), Nelson, Taihape, Auckland, Wellington, Ōtaki, Waikanae, Porirua, Southland (Murihiku), Amsterdam, Spain, and Paris 2012 - 2017.

 Featured in 'E tū ake: standing strong' exhibition at Te Papa Tongarewa National Museum of New Zealand.
 This show also traveled to Musee du quai Branly, Paris, Museo de la las culturas, Mexico City, and Musee de la civilization, Quebec, 2011.